Michael Morrissey (writer)

 Michael James Terence Morrissey (born 1942) is a New Zealand poet, short story writer, novelist, essayist, editor, feature article writer, book reviewer and columnist.
-He is the author of fourteen volumes of poetry, two collections of short stories, a memoir, two stage plays and four novels and he has edited five other books.
+He is the author of 14 volumes of poetry, two collections of short stories, a memoir, two stage plays and four novels and he has edited five other books.

-Writing

 Michael Morrissey was educated at St Peter's College, Auckland and studied law and English literature at the University of Auckland.

+Author

 Literary career

 Michael Morrissey has published five books of fiction and 14 books of poetry.

 Morrissey's fiction and poetry have been published in literary journals in New Zealand and other countries.
-His work has appeared in Islands, Mate Landfall, Morepork, Climate, Poetry New Zealand, Listener, Pilgrims, Rambling Jack, Printout, brief, Bravado, Comment, Echoes, Tango, Cornucopia, IKA, Takahe, Phantom Billstickers, (New Zealand); Blackmail, Trout (New Zealand online), Ocarina, Literary Half Yearly (India); New Poetry, Poetry Australia, Mattoid, Inprint (Australia); Gargoyle, Fiction International, Chelsea (United States); Percutio (France); Kunapipi (Denmark).while his stories have also appeared in Metro and on newsroom.co.nz (for instance, Queen of the night and Polack is warming (2022), Sumatran cannabis and Perhaps it was like this (2023)).
+His work has appeared in Islands, Mate Landfall, Morepork, Climate, Poetry New Zealand, Listener, Pilgrims, Rambling Jack, Printout, brief, Bravado, Comment, Echoes, Tango, Cornucopia, IKA, Takahe, Titirangi Poets, Phantom Billstickers, Blackmail, Trout (New Zealand); Ocarina, Literary Half Yearly (India); New Poetry, Poetry Australia, Mattoid, Inprint (Australia); Gargoyle, Fiction International, Chelsea (United States); Percutio (France); Kunapipi (Denmark).
+His stories have also appeared in Metro and on newsroom.co.nz.

 Morrissey's novel, Tropic of Skorpeo, published in 2012, is a satiric sci-fi fantasy in thriller mode.

-In 1979, he was the first Writer-in-Residence at the University of Canterbury and in 1985, the first New Zealand participant in the International Writing Programme at the University of Iowa from which he earned an Honorary Fellowship in Writing.
-In 1986, he was the New Zealand delegate at the 48th World Congress of International PEN in New York.
-While in New York, Morrissey met and had dialogue with many famous writers.
-Subsequently, he wrote obituaries based on his personal encounters with Saul Bellow (7 May 2005), Kurt Vonnegut (28 April 2007) and Norman Mailer (1 December 2007) – all published in the New Zealand Listener.
-He has also written accounts of encounters with Samuel Beckett and Susan Sontag, published in Brief magazine.